a7ul/blog/src/pages/nodegui-intro/index.md

 <br/>

-> Disclaimer: Please keep in mind that both NodeGui and React Desktop are at their infancy stage.
+> Disclaimer: Please keep in mind that both NodeGui and React NodeGUI are at their infancy stage.
 Hence, I would hold on for some more time before using it in production.
 This post is primarily aimed at encouraging contributions to the project.

 # Some more example screenshots: 📸

-The source code for all these examples are here: https://github.com/nodegui/react-desktop/tree/master/examples/
+The source code for all these examples are here: https://github.com/nodegui/react-nodegui/tree/master/examples/

 <div style="display:flex;flex-direction:row;justify-content:space-around;">
   <img src="./image_view_win.gif" alt="win" height="250px"/>